-Members of our award-winning team of multimedia journalists, videographers, academics, lawyers, and war crimes researchers have worked in Syria, Chechnya, Rwanda and Bosnia.
+Members of our award-winning team of multimedia journalists, documentary filmmakers, academics, lawyers, and war crimes researchers have worked in Syria, Chechnya, Rwanda, and Bosnia.
 We know from bitter experience how easy it is for justice to slip away, with disastrous consequences for sustainable peace and historical memory.
 Disinformation and dictators triumph all too often.
 We are here to ensure it doesn’t happen again.

 Ensuring the power of story

 Our team combines the in-country knowledge of Ukrainian researchers on the front lines of the war, with archivists, legal advisors, and editors in the EU, UK, and US.

 Our researchers are trained to collect testimonies in line with legal standards so that courts will not have the chance to throw them out.
 The testimonies are then verified, formatted, and archived for future use in court.
 In this process, our legal advisors are also finding patterns in the testimonies to build legal theories around them.

 Our testimonies also feed into long-form multimedia projects for Ukrainian and international publications that will ensure attention on the war does not fade.
 Topics we are developing include the forced deportation of children, indiscriminate bombing of civilians and the executions of elected officials, among others.